UF College of Pharmacy Facts

 Research

 Research activities in the UF College of Pharmacy span the entire life cycle of a drug and include broad interest areas such as medicinal chemistry, pharmaceutics, pharmacology, clinical and translational research, and pharmaceutical outcomes and policy.
-In 2023, the college secured a record $41 million in research funding and earned a No. 3 national ranking from the American Association of Colleges of Pharmacy and The Blue Ridge Institute for Medical Research for total grant funding.
-Researchers in the college are pioneering advancements in drug discovery, marine natural products, pharmacology, disease modeling, pharmacokinetics/pharmacometrics, pharmacogenomics, pharmacoepidemiology, and patient safety, while also advancing AI-driven solutions and exploring new frontiers in space to develop innovative drug therapies.
+In 2024, the college secured $34.5 million in research funding and earned a No. 3 national ranking from the American Association of Colleges of Pharmacy for total grant funding.
+Researchers in the college are pioneering advancements in drug discovery, marine natural products, pharmacology, disease modeling, pharmacokinetics/pharmacometrics, pharmacogenomics, pharmacoepidemiology and patient safety, while also advancing AI-driven solutions and exploring new frontiers in space to develop innovative drug therapies.

 Five active centers support these diverse research programs: